Loading header...

 Floreana Island

 Floreana Island was formed by a volcanic eruption, making it one of the sixth largest islands in the Galapagos, and our fourth ‘Wonder’.
 This practically uninhabited island, glosses the land with its emerald coloured waters.
-Its landscape is rich in nutrients, with an on-shore saturation of a mossy misty terrain, a history of pirates, infamous settlers, and a wooden barrel at Post Office Bay, makes it one of the most colourful and talked about islands in the history of the Galapagos.
+Its landscape is rich in nutrients, with an on-shore saturation of a mossy misty terrain, a history of pirates, infamous settlers, and a wooden barrel at Post Office Bay, makes it one of the most colourful and talked about islands in the history of the Galápagos.
 The attraction of its simplicity takes you back in time; like you’re one of the first pioneers on the island.
-Your heavenly abode at Hotel Wittmer will complete your Floreana Island experience.

 Tintoreras

 At Isabela Island you’ll witness the Tintoreras rock outcrop and the clarity of its crystal clear transparent waters.
-A natural channel showered with Rays, Marine Iguanas, Reef Sharks, Herons, and the Galapagos Island Penguins, Isabela Island will keep you spell bound for hours.
-The Galapagos Island Penguins are the only Penguins found this close to the equator.
-The Penguins’ unique features make for great viewing; its underparts bordered by a black line that extends down to their jet black legs, the upper bill and tip of the lower bill also embody this inky colour, their surrounding skin tone around the eyes a pinkish yellow colour.
+A natural channel showered with Rays, Marine Iguanas, Reef Sharks, Herons, and the Galápagos Island Penguins, Isabela Island will keep you spell bound for hours.
+The Galápagos Island Penguins are the only Penguins found this close to the equator.
+The Penguins’ unique features make for great viewing; its underparts bordered by a black line that extends down to their jet black legs, the upper bill and tip of the lower bill also embody this inky color, their surrounding skin tone around the eyes a pinkish yellow color.
 This tropical - “Noah’s Ark” symbolises tranquility.
-There is no doubt, this is the fifth ‘Wonder’ of the Galapagos Islands.
+There is no doubt, this is the fifth ‘Wonder’ of the Galápagos Islands.

 Sierra Negra Volcano